10 Benefits of using LT’s Lavender Pillow Mist

 5. Assists in wound healing

 Lavender oil has some wonderful properties that help with wound healing.
 When applied to a minor wound, it can help promote healing by helping the minor wound to contract and speed up the process of tissue repair.
 You can add 4 drops of lavender oil to 10gm of vitamin e cream or coconut oil and apply to the minor wound.
+It also helps prevent scarring.

 6. Pain reduction